Recent update (2023)

 Since then, the annual release of examination statistics has not been forthcoming from the accreditation body.
 Therefore, if we assume that the same number of exams each year since remained at the 2012 level of 145,000, then over 1 million further PRINCE2 exams have been sat since 2012.

-So, by the end of 2020 we have a total estimate of well over 2,000,000 exams taken worldwide since 1996.
+So, by the middle of 2023 we estimate that well over 2,000,000 exams taken worldwide since 1996.
 The rest of this article remains unchanged since it was first published in 2012.

 Original article (2012)